Deep Dynamic Factor Models: D FM Estimation

-where the assumptions on the linearity of the dynamic equations are maintained (Equations \ref{eq:factor-dyn} and \ref{eq:idio-dyn}), while the model allows for a nonlinear map between variables and factors.\footnote{Alternatively, the dynamic of the common latent states can be estimated directly in the algorithm \ref{algo:our_algo}.
-This can be achieved by explicitly including lagged values of the factor in the decoding layer ($F_{\boldsymbol{\theta}_2}$ of the algorithm), which coincides with the state equation of the common part.
-This would implicitly create a state space with dynamic factors.
-A different approach would employ a Long Short Term Memory (LSTM) layer.
-We leave these extensions to future works.} The estimation of linear factor dynamics separately creates what \cite{stock2011dynamic} call a `state space with static (common) factors' as opposed to a `state space with dynamic (common) factors'.
+where the assumptions on the linearity of the dynamic equations are maintained, Equations \eqref{eq:factor-dyn} and \eqref{eq:idio-dyn}, while the model allows for a nonlinear map between variables and factors.\footnote{Alternatively, the dynamic of the common latent states can be estimated directly in the algorithm \ref{algo:our_algo}.
+This can be achieved by including an autoregressive layer before the decoding layer ($F_{\boldsymbol{\theta}_2}$ of the algorithm).
+This additional layer would coincide with the state equation of the common part.
+This layer could be linear for linear dynamics, but also nonlinear and composed of multiple layers such as multi-layer perceptrons or recurrent layers such as LSTM.} The estimation of linear factor dynamics separately creates what \cite{stock2011dynamic} call a `state space with static (common) factors' as opposed to a `state space with dynamic (common) factors'.

-The D$^2$FM can be implemented using a symmetric autoencoder structure with a MLP capturing the encoding function (in Equation \ref{eq:encoding}), and another MLP providing the nonlinear decoding (in Equation \ref{eq:decoding}).
+The D$^2$FM can be implemented using a symmetric autoencoder architecture with a MLP capturing the encoding function, Equation \eqref{eq:encoding}, and another MLP providing the nonlinear decoding, Equation \eqref{eq:decoding}.
 The assumption of i.i.d. and Gaussian innovations allows for an interpretation of the estimated network as MAP of the likelihood of the model \citep[see][]{goodfellow2016deep}.

 Importantly, such a model specification encompasses several simplified models, most notably the standard linear DFMs, and hence the estimation algorithm can be specialised to the scope.